The Nightfly: Release

 The Nightfly was released on October 1, 1982, on vinyl and cassette.
 It was also released in its first prerecorded digital form, via half-inch Beta and VHS format cassettes issued by Mobile Fidelity Sound Lab.
 In addition, a matching folio for the album was released by Cherry Lane Music in February 1983.
-It was first widely available on compact disc in 1984; a reader's poll conducted by Digital Audio magazine the following year ranked it among the best releases of the time, alongside Security (1982) by Peter Gabriel (another fully digital recording) and Bruce Springsteen's Born in the U.S.A.
+It was first widely released on compact disc in 1984; a reader's poll conducted by Digital Audio magazine the following year ranked it among the best releases of the time, alongside Peter Gabriel's 1982 self-titled album (another fully digital recording) and Bruce Springsteen's Born in the U.S.A.
 (1984).
-Early CD copies, however, suffered from being manufactured from third and fourth generation masters.
-Nichols discovered this when he received a call from Stevie Wonder, who told him that his CD copy of The Nightfly sounded "funny."
-Nichols penned an essay in Recording Engineer and Producer, criticizing record companies' apparent carelessness in manufacturing the then-nascent format.
-The Nightfly was reissued on various disc formats four times in recent years, each time with a multichannel mix: on DVD-Audio in 2002, on DualDisc in 2004, on MVI in 2007 and on hybrid multichannel SACD in The Warner Premium Sound series by Warner Japan in 2011.
+Early CD copies of The Nightfly suffered from being manufactured from third and fourth generation masters.
+Nichols discovered this when he received a call from Stevie Wonder, who told him that his CD copy sounded "funny."
+Nichols penned an essay in Recording Engineer and Producer criticizing record companies' apparent carelessness in manufacturing the then-nascent format.
+The Nightfly was reissued on various disc formats four times, each time with a multichannel mix: on DVD-Audio in 2002, on DualDisc in 2004, on MVI in 2007, and on hybrid multichannel SACD in the Warner Premium Sound series by Warner Japan in 2011.

-Following completion of the album, Fagen entered therapy and more-or-less dropped out of public sight.
-In his memoir, Eminent Hipsters, he writes that "the panic attacks I used to get as a kid returned, only now accompanied by morbid thoughts and paranoia, big-time."
-He remained paralyzed for much of the rest of the 1980s, "gobbling antidepressants" and nearly unable to get through each day.
+Following completion of the album, Fagen entered psychotherapy and dropped out of public view.
+In Eminent Hipsters, he wrote that "the panic attacks I used to get as a kid returned, only now accompanied by morbid thoughts and paranoia, big-time."
+He remained unable to work for much of the rest of the 1980s, "gobbling antidepressants".
 He came to view The Nightfly as the culmination of "whatever kind of energy was behind the writing I had been doing in the '70s."
 He turned down requests for television performances, opting only for radio and press interviews.
-Though he suggested he may do smaller concerts in New York, Fagen did not tour behind The Nightfly.
+Though he suggested he might do smaller concerts in New York, Fagen did not tour behind The Nightfly.
 He expounded upon his mental state after the album's completion: